AARNet/Introduction_to_Jupyter_notebooks/index.md

 >## Learning Objectives
 >
->1.Participants understand what Jupyter Notebooks are, what they do, how they fit in the research landscape and why they might use them.
+>1.
+Participants understand what Jupyter Notebooks are, what they do, how they fit in the research landscape and why they might use them.
 >
->2.Participants learn how to open a Jupyter Notebook in SWAN, CloudStor's Jupyter Notebook environment, and save it for later.
+>2.
+Participants learn how to open a Jupyter Notebook in SWAN, CloudStor's Jupyter Notebook environment, and save it for later.
 >
->3.Participants can perform some basic tasks in a notebook, including using Markdown, Python and R.
+>3.
+Participants can perform some basic tasks in a notebook, including using Markdown, Python and R.
 {: .challenge}
 {% include links.md %}